 The Political Path

-Film making and film distribution held Kumaraswamy’s interest.
+Filmmaking and film distribution held H.D.K’s interest.
 He was especially interested in following the style embodied by thespian actor Dr. Rajkumar on the silver screen.
-A producer and distributor of several Kannada films, Kumaraswamy seemed content being a film personality.
+A producer and distributor of several Kannada films, H.D.K seemed content being a film personality.

 Politics did infiltrate his life eventually.
 Kumaraswamy was elected to the Lok Sabha in 1996 from Kanakpura.
 He contested in vain from a different constituency in 1999.
 In 2004, Kumaraswamy’s fortunes turned and he was elected to represent the Ramanagara constituency.

-H. D. Kumaraswamy was invited by Governor T. N. Chaturvedi to form the government in 2006 when Dharam Singh resigned as Chief Minister of Karnataka.
+Kumaraswamy‘s first interaction with the Karnataka Chief Minister’s post in 2004 was short-lived as the government collapsed when JD(S) MLAs left the coalition.
+In 2006, he was invited by Governor T. N. Chaturvedi to form the government when Dharam Singh resigned as Chief Minister of Karnataka.
 During his term as Chief Minister, he sought from the very first day to differ in his administration and implementation of policies from his famous father.

 As the Chief Minister of a large state, Kumaraswamy wanted to be easily approachable and available to understand the lives of the people he was leading.
 This was impractical while being glassed in.